Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 Yes.

-organisations and communities that reflect Raoul Wallenberg's
+organizations and communities that reflect Raul-Wollberg's humanitarian spirit,

-humanitarian spirit, personal courage and non-violent action
+personal courage and non-violent action in the face of enormous odds,

-in the face of enormous odds, which is pretty amazing.
+which is pretty amazing.

-And to sum it up, in 1985, US Ambassador to the United Nations,
+And to sum it up in 1985, US ambassador to the United Nations,

-Jean Kirkpatrick, speaking on the 40th anniversary
+Jean Kirkpatrick, speaking on the 40th anniversary of Raul-Wllenberg's arrest,

-Wallenberg has become more than a man, more even than a hero.
+said Wallenberg has become more than a man, more even than a hero.

-which is the determination to remain human and caring and free
+which is the determination to remain human and caring and free in the face of tyranny.

-a pretty ridiculous and amazing person in life um and a little bit of a mystery.
+And a little bit of a mystery.

 Still people searching for answers,